-- 831. Reporting the Discharge of Firearms.
+831. Reporting the Discharge of Firearms.
 Except as provided in the policy or during training or lawful recreational use, any member who discharges a firearm intentionally or unintentionally, on- or off-duty, shall make an oral report to a ranking officer as soon as circumstances permit, and shall file a written report in addition to any police report, as soon as possible, describing the incident fully.
-Officers participating in training or lawful recreational use shall report a discharge resulting in injury or death. - 832.
-Inappropriate Use of Firearms Disciplinary Action.
-An officer shall be subject to corrective action or dismissal should the discharge or public display of a firearm by the officer involve the following: - (a) A violation of the law; - (b) A violation of a University Police order relating to the discharge or display of firearms; - (c) A wanton disregard for public safety; - (d) Misconduct, including but not limited to: - (1) Being under the influence of alcohol or drugs; - (2) Unjustified display of authority; - (3) Use of official position for personal advantage; - (4) Dereliction of duty; - (5) The accidental discharge of a firearm through carelessness or misbehavior; - (6) Any other misuse of a firearm. - 833.
-Firearms Proficiency.
-Every peace officer shall achieve and maintain firearms proficiency in accordance with the requirements of this section. - 833.1 Proficiency Requirement.
+Officers participating in training or lawful recreational use shall report a discharge resulting in injury or death.

+832. Inappropriate Use of Firearms - Disciplinary Action.
+An officer shall be subject to corrective action or dismissal should the discharge or public display of a firearm by the officer involve the following:

+- (a) A violation of the law; - (b) A violation of a University Police order relating to the discharge or display of firearms; - (c) A wanton disregard for public safety; - (d) Warning shots are prohibited.
+Shots fired for the purpose of summoning aid are discouraged and may not be discharged unless the member reasonably believes that they are necessary, likely to be effective, and reasonably safe. - (e) Misconduct, including but not limited to: - (1) Being under the influence of alcohol or drugs; - (2) Unjustified display of authority; - (3) Use of official position for personal advantage; - (4) Dereliction of duty; - (5) The accidental discharge of a firearm through carelessness or misbehavior;

+(6) Any other misuse of a firearm.

+833. Firearms Proficiency.
+Every peace officer shall achieve and maintain firearms proficiency in accordance with the requirements of this section.

+833.1 Proficiency Requirement.
 All officers shall demonstrate firearms proficiency at least annually on a departmental approved police shooting course.
-This includes the primary duty firearm, any secondary firearm, any off duty firearm, as well as approved rifles and shotguns used on-duty. - 833.2 Failure to Report.
+This includes the primary duty firearm, any secondary firearm, any off duty firearm, as well as approved rifles and shotguns used on-duty.

+833.2 Failure to Report.
 Officers who fail to report for scheduled firearms training without a valid excuse may be subject to corrective action.

-- 833.3 Course Rules.
-Proficiency scores shall be attained in conformance with all course rules. - 833.4 Record Retention.
-Records of qualifications shall be held for a minimum of-2 years. - 833.5 Firearms-Accessories Requirement.
-Proficiency scores shall be attained using the departmentally approved firearm, holster and loading devices usually carried by the officer. - 833.6 Special Weapons--Requirement.
+833.3 Course Rules.
+Proficiency scores shall be attained in conformance with all course rules.

+833.4 Record Retention.
+Records of qualifications shall be held for a minimum of-2 years.

+833.5 Firearms-Accessories Requirement.
+Proficiency scores shall be attained using the departmentally approved firearm, holster and loading devices usually carried by the officer.

+833.6 Special Weapons--Requirement.
 Proficiency must be attained at least once a year as a condition of approval to carry non-regulation or special weapons on or off duty.
-Officers requesting permission to carry non-regulation firearms off duty must purchase all ammunition at their own expense. - 833.7 Failure to Demonstrate Proficiency.
-Failure to meet the required standard is considered unsatisfactory performance and may be subject to corrective action or dismissal in accordance with applicable personnel policies. - 833.8 Exceptions.
+Officers requesting permission to carry non-regulation firearms off duty must purchase all ammunition at their own expense.

+833.7 Failure to Demonstrate Proficiency.
+Failure to meet the required standard is considered unsatisfactory performance and may be subject to corrective action or dismissal in accordance with applicable personnel policies.

+833.8 Exceptions.
 Exceptions to this Section 833 may be made only by the Chief of Police.